 Enjoy the comforts of home.
 Returning home is a part of any journey.

-Do yourself a favour and make sense of all the photos and video you took – before you forget and they no longer seem relevant.
+Do yourself a favour and make sense of all the photos and video – before you forget and they no longer seem relevant.